Painting Radiance: Kami Mendlik’s Approach to Color

 For the exercises, I limited each step to a single column with three equal columns, letting the bottom be ragged between the steps.
 White space is good, and this structure provided an intuitive, easy-to-follow layout.

 The goal of all book designs is to serve readers.
-A complex book such as this relied on lots of design elements.
+A complex book such as this relies on numerous design elements.
 The gallery section, for example, followed another layout system.

 “The design was an integral part of my vision, and he helped make my vision a reality on each page.”